Raja Ram Yadav

 Raja Ram Yadav (born 4 January 1957) is a professor of Physics worked at University of Allahabad and former vice-chancellor of Veer Bahadur Singh Purvanchal University.

 Education and career

-Yadav did his B.Sc., M.Sc. and PhD from University of Allahabad in 1977, 1979 and 1988 respectively.
-He served as a Geophysicist (Wells) in Oil and Natural Gas Commission Government of India from 1983 to 1988 then he resigned from ONGC and became RSS Pracharak from 1988 to 1992.
-Since July 1992, he started his teaching career as a lecturer of Mahatma Gandhi Chitrakoot Gramoday Vishwavidyalaya in 1992.
-He joined University of Allahabad in 1996 as an associate professor and became a professor in 2004 there.
-In 2017 he was named as vice chancellor of Veer Bahadur Singh Purvanchal University, a post he served till 2020.
-He is currently serving as Head of the historic and glorious Department of Physics in the University of Allahabad.
+Yadav completed his B.Sc., M.Sc. and PhD from University of Allahabad in 1977, 1979 and 1988 respectively.
+He served as a geophysicist (Wells) in the Oil and Natural Gas Commission for the government of India from 1983 to1988, when he resigned and became RSS Pracharak from 1988 to 1992.
+Since July 1992, he has worked as a lecturer of Mahatma Gandhi Chitrakoot Gramoday Vishwavidyalaya.
+He joined University of Allahabad in 1996 as an associate professor and became a professor in 2004.
+In 2017 he was named as vice chancellor of Veer Bahadur Singh Purvanchal University, a post he served until 2020.
+He is currently serving as head of the Department of Physics in the University of Allahabad.